Christophe Munzihirwa Mwene Ngabo: Life

 Munzihirwa condemned the First Congo War and was a vocal supporter of human rights which he viewed as an inalienable trait on humankind that God granted upon man.
 On 28 October 1996 the Rwandan troops poured into the east part of Zaire and he issued a final and fervent plea for aid and for peace and in his radio message said: "We hope that God will not abandon us and that from some part of the world will rise for us a small flare of hope".
 He saved Trappist nuns on 28 October who had felt unsafe in the area due to the fighting and the threats.

 In the afternoon on 29 October 1996 he was shot to death after Rwandan soldiers attacked him; his corpse was left out in the open in the deserted street where he was killed and it was over 24 hours before a group of seminarians recovered his remains.
-Just after 6:00pm he left the archdiocesan palace and was to go to a Jesuit school to spend the night and so he took to his car his driver and a soldier who was his guard.
+Just after 6:00 p.m. he left the archdiocesan palace and was to go to a Jesuit school to spend the night and so he took to his car his driver and a soldier who was his guard.
 There was a second vehicle behind them to ensure he was safe but at a crossroads both cars were attacked.
 The escort vehicle's occupants were killed as was the archbishop's driver and guard.
 Munzihirwa clutched a crucifix in his hands and came out of the car to go to the soldiers who proceeded to interrogate him through torture before shooting him on the spot.
 His remains were later interred on 31 October 1996 after his funeral.